Normal/python-sandbox/README.md

 ## Project Structure

 - `src/`: Contains the main Python scripts
+  - `yfinance_example.py`: Example script demonstrating stock data analysis
 - `data/`: Directory for storing data files
 - `notebooks/`: Jupyter notebooks for analysis
 - `requirements.txt`: Project dependencies

 ## Example Usage

-Check out the example script in `src/example.py` for a demonstration of how to use these libraries together.
+Check out the example script in `src/yfinance_example.py` for a demonstration of how to use these libraries together.